-- 11.1 A confidential, cumulative record is kept on each student within the Mason Health Sciences Building and kept for a minimum of five (5) years post graduation of each class.
+- 12.1 A confidential, cumulative record is kept on each student within the Mason Health Sciences Building and kept for a minimum of five (5) years post-graduation of each class in either hard copy of electronic format.
 This record contains grades, completion of clinical course verification sheets, signed clinical evaluations, and other pertinent information.
 Records will be stored in a secure location, accessible only by authorized personnel.
-Student records are confidential and may be reviewed only by faculty, the student, or an authorized designee of the student per FERPA regulations. - 11.2 Records of individual student conferences, warnings, disciplinary actions, etc., will be maintained in the confidential cumulative record.
+Student records are confidential and may be reviewed only by faculty, the student, or an authorized designee of the student per FERPA regulations. - 12.2 Records of individual student conferences, warnings, disciplinary actions, etc., will be maintained in the confidential cumulative record.
 These forms will be read and signed by the student and a faculty member prior to this record becoming a part of the cumulative record.
-The student's signature does not establish agreement with the information recorded on the form, simply that he or she has read and understands the information, conditions of the warning and/or disciplinary actions, and the program response if conditions related to warning and/or disciplinary action are not fulfilled. - 11.3 Advisors can refer students to the Student Navigator or other appropriate resources when indicated. - 11.4 In addition to advisement notes and other communication records, each student file contains documents, which each student must provide to the program.
-The following documents must be on file with the Program Director or his designee: - Application - Verification of immunizations - Copy of current TB test - Copy of current CPR card - Copy of any pertinent professional certificates - Criminal background check - Signed waivers and acknowledgement forms - 11.5 Due to the importance of these documents and legal issues, no student will be cleared for a clinical course until his/her documents have been turned in. - 11.6 The Respiratory Care Program will retain documentation of program resources surveys and achievement of program goals and outcomes in either hard copy or electronic format for no less than five (5) years post annual CoARC school summary report submission.
+The student's signature does not establish agreement with the information recorded on the form, simply that he or she has read and understands the information, conditions of the warning and/or disciplinary actions, and the program response if conditions related to warning and/or disciplinary action are not fulfilled. - 12.3 Advisors can refer students to the Student Navigator or other appropriate resources when indicated. - 12.4 In addition to advisement notes and other communication records, each student file contains documents, which each student must provide to the program.
+The following documents must be on file with the Program Director or his designee: - Application - Verification of immunizations - Copy of current TB test - Copy of current CPR card - Copy of any pertinent professional certificates - Criminal background check - Signed waivers and acknowledgement forms - 12.5 Due to the importance of these documents and legal issues, no student will be cleared for a clinical course until his/her documents have been turned in.